 Building the API: Consider the options.

-With no expert coders on staff (backend or full-stack developers), a low-code platform such as Linx provides a platform for the rapid development of an API.
+With no expert coders on staff (backend or full-stack developers).
+So a low-code platform such as Linx provides a platform for the rapid development of an API.
 There is no need for the extensive knowledge required to code from hand as their visual design framework and lack of boilerplate makes these tools much quicker to understand and use.

 The Linx Designer shows you a 100s of pre-wrapped development functions.
 Linx reduces 100s of lines of code to a single visual function with properties that guide the developer to success.
 By merely adjusting these properties, developers can quickly implement sophisticated technologies and integrate with a wide range of APIs and services.
 The objects created in the Linx Designer must be defined, so an understanding of basic data type structures and data objects is necessary.
 Still, the backend process to consume input and store data is entirely generated by Linx.